DeanLemans/deanlemans.github.io/_posts/2024-10-10-Dean-Lemans.md

 - I am Dean Lemans and I'm a software development student at [sintlucas](https://www.sintlucas.nl/)
 - I'm currently trying to become a indie game developer.
+- bellow here you will find some of my interests.

 ![me](/assets/img/personal/avatar-2.jpg){: w="600" h="600" }